inspirehep/author.xml/README.md

     • INSPIRE ID Numbers for a list of authors
 In your role as maintainer of the collaboration’s author list, you have two options to acquire INSPIRE ID Numbers for authors:
 1. Send a list of names and email addresses or the xml file without INSPIRE IDs to authors@inspirehep.net and we will return this list enriched with all the INSPIRE ID Numbers for the authors.
-These INSPIRE IDs can then be integrated into your author database and delivered as part of your next author list.
+These INSPIRE IDs can then be integrated into your author database and delivered as part of your author list.
-        2. Provide the collaboration’s internal ID Numbers of the respective person directly in the author.xml file.
+1. Provide the collaboration’s internal ID Numbers of the respective person directly in the author.xml file.
 If you choose this option, please ensure these IDs are persistent and unique within your collaboration.
 This way, no additional information is needed in the collaboration’s author database–we’ll match up the internal IDs with INSPIRE ID Numbers and make sure the authors always have the correct ID.